P

 4. Thank you email

-5. Meeting follow-up email
+5. Post-meeting follow-up email

-6. Quote/information request email
+6. Quote / information request email

-7. Polite refusal email
+7. Polite rejection email

 8. Professional apology email